huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - **start()** called when the task is entered, just before `run()` is invoked.
 - **end()** called when the task is exited through `success()`, `fail()` or `cancel()`.
 This means that this task's status has just been set to `SUCCEEDED`, `FAILED` or `CANCELLED` respectively.
 - **reset()** resets this task to make it restart from scratch on next run.
 The task is cancelled if it was running.
 In any case the task status is set to `FRESH`.
-- **cloneTask()** clones this task to a new one.
+- <a name="clone-task"></a>**cloneTask()** clones this task to a new one.
 If you don't specify a clone strategy through [TASK_CLONER](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/Task.html#TASK_CLONER) the new task is instantiated via reflection and `copyTo()` is invoked.
-In this case, properly overriding the `cloneTo()` method in each task is developer's responsibility.
+In this case, properly overriding the `copyTo()` method in each task is developer's responsibility.
 This gives you opportunity to target the GWT backend.
 On the other hand, `cloneTask()` will use the non-null `TASK_CLONER` instance and `copyTo()` won't be invoked.
 For instance, if you don't care about GWT, you can let [Kryo](https://github.com/EsotericSoftware/kryo) make a deep copy for you.

 ## Using Data for Inter-Task Communication ##